 If Phil Conners really is in a Purgatory called Punxsutawney right next door to the third level of hell in Dante’s Inferno, then there has to be a key to his escape.
 In the Inferno, the third circle is protected by the mythical beast Cerberus.
 This is important because, in the Aeneid, Cerberus is only soothed to sleep by a song.
 Music soothes the savage beast, a theme which is later echoed in media such as Harry Potter and the Sorcerer’s Stone, is one that is echoed throughout literature.

 The answer to Phil’s eventual release is hinted at throughout the movie.
 Phil starts out possessing no discernible musical talent.
-It is stressed by Rita that her love will be able to play an instrument.
+It is stressed by Rita that her true love will be able to play an instrument.
 She never mentions the possibility of calming a hellish beast which may let him cross out of his particular Hell.
 It does not mean that said beast is not in the background, though.
 Phil spends possibly years learning to play the piano, in an effort to impress Rita.
 When Phil starts playing music during the party, the music soothing a savage beast may be the key to Phil “moving on.”

 5. Phil Gets A Glimpse Of The True Rita